nearmap/nearmap-go-test/README.md

 # nearmap.com Go Test

-Welcome to the [nearmap.com](nearmap.com) Go test.
+Welcome to the Nearmap Go test.
 The purpose of this assignment is to test your familiarity with Go, distributed systems concepts and unit testing.

 ## Background